wearep3r/backplane/README.md

 # backplane

-A simple backplane for your containerized applications.
+A dead-simple backplane for your Docker containers.

 - [Traefik](https://doc.traefik.io/traefik/getting-started/quick-start/) reverse-proxy for your containers
 - [Portainer](https://www.portainer.io/) management dashboard for Docker